ckottke/ckottke.github.io/calc3/index.md

 Divergence Theorem.

 **Reading Assignments**:
-A reading assignment for each class will be posted on the course webpage prior to each lecture.
+A reading assignment for each class will be posted on the course webpage and in the Canvas course prior to each lecture.
 This reading should be completed *before* the lecture.
 Unless otherwise specified, you will be responsible for all material in the reading assignment, even if it is not covered in lecture.
 A provisional lecture schedule appears below.